-The group relations approach to learning is through experience.
-Thus, a group relations conference (GRC) is often described as an "experiential learning opportunity" to study one's experience in a temporary organizational system.
+The Group Relations approach to learning is through experience.
+Thus, a Group Relations conference (GRC) is often described as an "experiential learning opportunity" to study one's experience in a temporary organizational system.
 A GRC is an intensive participatory process that affords members the opportunity to study their behavior as it happens in real-time without the distractions of everyday social niceties, workplace pressures, or protocols.
 In this unique environment, hidden aspects of our every day are often brought to light.
 These behaviors and their meanings are engaged and explored in ways not usually considered.
 Typically, a team of consultants assist the group in determining what thoughts, feelings, and actions – both conscious and unconscious – support our effectiveness and which detract from it.
 Participants in experiential conferences often report “aha” moments that can last for days, months or a lifetime.

-For more information on group relations, browse our resources.
+For more information on Group Relations, browse our resources.

 We are a regional affiliate of the A.K.
-Rice Institute for the Study of Social Systems (AKRI), a national group relations community of students, teachers, and practitioners.
+Rice Institute for the Study of Social Systems (AKRI), a national Group Relations community of students, teachers, and practitioners.
+The New York Center is led by the Executive Committee, a volunteer, membership-elected leadership body comprised of governance roles with three-year terms.

 President